-- five reservoirs Dunwich (two), Point Lookout (two) and Amity Point (one).
-This does not include the clear water storages at each Water Treatment Plant which are owned by Segwater. - six water pumping stations and mains as part of this distribution network.
-Detail regarding the entire drinking water distribution network can be found in our Drinking Water Quality Management Plan (DWQMP) - 1,312 km of water mains distributing water to 67,157 connected residential properties (including 6,912 vacant lots) and 2,599 connected non-residential properties - 1,205 km of wastewater mains, 140 pump stations and seven wastewater treatment plants to collect and treat incoming wastewater from 53,144 properties across the existing wastewater connection area.
+- five (#5) reservoirs Dunwich (#2), Point Lookout (#2) and Amity Point (#1).
+This does not include the clear water storages at each WTP which are owned by Seqwater - six (#6) water pumping stations and mains as part of this distribution network.
+Detail regarding the entire drinking water distribution network can be found in our Drinking Water Quality Management Plan (DWQMP) on the Redland City Council website - 1,320KM of water mains distributing water to; 68,269 connected residential properties (including 6,772 vacant lots) and, 2,364 connected non-residential properties - 1,216KM of wastewater mains, 140 SPSs and seven (#7) WWTPs to collect and treat incoming wastewater from 53,235 residential properties and 1,887 nonresidential properties across the existing wastewater connection area - Environmental Authority EPPR00874613 authorises the operation of the seven (#7) WWTPs and 46 of the 140 SPSs.
+The remaining 94 SPSs are managed under our general environmental duty (GED).

-City Water will work with the Water and Wastewater Infrastructure Asset Management Team to optimise assets and strive for best value of operations by:
+City Water will work with the Water and Wastewater Infrastructure Asset Management Team, to optimise assets and strive for best value of operations by:

-- regularly assessing assets and development of planning reports - implementing and improving preventative maintenance programs - enhancing asset condition ratings and information - timely updating of asset databases - improving data for calculation of valuations - considering contemporary valuation methodologies in accordance with effective NCP pricing principles - updating and actioning an asset service management plan - considering the risk of possible obsolescence when evaluating use of advancing technology
+- regularly assessing assets and development of planning reports - implementing and improving preventative maintenance programs - enhancing asset condition ratings and information - timely updating of asset databases - improving data for calculation of valuations - considering contemporary valuation methodologies in accordance with effective NCP pricing principles - updating and actioning an Asset Service Management Plan (ASMP) - considering the risk of possible obsolescence when evaluating use of advancing technology.